 Image by David McShane of Mural Arts Philadelphia

-This May, Pennsylvania Ballet will activate Cherry Street Pier’s expansive space with a dynamic exhibit of photography, video, visual arts, and live performance.
+This May, Pennsylvania Ballet is activating Cherry Street Pier’s expansive space with a dynamic exhibit of photography, video, visual arts, and live performance.
 In partnership with Mural Arts, see artist David McShane’s brand-new work featuring Pennsylvania Ballet company dancers.
-Also on display will be large scale photography by Vikki Sloviter, Arian Molina, and Shawn Theodore, as well as video produced by Big Picture Alliance.
+Also on display is large scale photography by Vikki Sloviter, Arian Molina, and Shawn Theodore; video produced by Big Picture Alliance; Swan Lake illustrations by Kailey Whitman; and sculpture by students from Fleisher Memorial.

 Through the visual arts, photography, choreography and creative writing opportunities, “Spread Your Wings” is about equipping Philadelphians to engage with art-making and movement, to become agents of their own creative experience.